spham395/05-Python-Programming/functions/scope.md

 # Scope

 Scope refers to the visibility of variables.
-To be more clear, what parts of your program see what variables.
-In Python, we use **LEGB Rule:**
+To be more clear, what parts of your program see which variables.
+In Python, we use the ** LEGB Rule:**

 ![](/assets/scope_resolution_1.png)